syncopika/piano_roll_browser/README.md

 # piano_roll_browser
 a music sequencer inspired by LMMS, one of the best software applications ever!
 also influenced a bit by PxTone Collage, another great application!
-**it is highly recommended that Chrome be used for this application for optimal functionality at the moment.**
+**it is highly recommended that Chrome be used for this application for optimal functionality (except for recording) at the moment.**

 ![screenshot of the piano roll](screenshots/current.png "current look")